TS-Steff/CertifyTheWeb-DNS01-Plesk/README.md

     | Propagatoin Delay  | 60                     | How many seconds to wait to check DNS after creating the _acme-challenge record

 ## ToDo
- - Test Renew as the script has not yet renewn a cert
  - start.bat
    paths as variables
  - update_le.py